sass/sass/Javascript API.md

 ## Functions

 ### render
-An asyncronous function that requires a set of options to render a sass file or path to be returned into a callback function
+An asyncronous function that requires a set of options to render a sass string or path to a sass file.
+The result of which is returned as an argument in a callback function

 > :warning: [renderSync][renderSync] is more than twice as fast due to async overheads.
 This can be reduced by using the [`fibers`][Fibers] package